nchankov/sra/README.md

 # Server Resource Alert Script

 This is a bash script used for monitoring and reporting problems in the server resources.
-Currently the script monitors processor usage, memory usage and disk usage and send notification if the resource reach a certain threshold.
-Also it will send notification if someone login via ssh to the server.
+The script report on 3 activities:

+1. Resources exceed a threshould.
+Resources reported are: processor utilization memory utilization disk capacity

+   Use this to get notification if the server experience troubles.
+So you can act accordingly

+2. report if some login into the server

+   Use this for early notification if your server is hacked

+3. report of changed files in specific locations.

+   Use this to monitor "hackable" locations such as Wordpress or other OpenSource projects which contain risk of hacking

 ## Requirements: